Cross-Modal Causal Intervention for Medical Report Generation: Methodology

 \subsection{Visual-Linguistic Causal Intervention}

-After the Visual-Linguistic pre-training (VLP), the learned visual-linguistic feature encoders still contain visual and linguistic biases from cross-modal confounders~\cite{yang2021deconfounded}.
-Therefore, we further employ front-door causal intervention to discover the causal effect between visual and linguistic modalities during MRG, as shown in Fig.~\ref{fig:method_vlci}(d).
+After the \red{RadCARE}, the learned visual-linguistic feature encoders still contain visual and linguistic biases from cross-modal confounders~\cite{yang2021deconfounded}.
+Therefore, \red{we further employ visual-linguistic causal intervention (VLCI) to discover the causal effect between visual and linguistic modalities during RRG}, as shown in Fig.~\ref{fig:method_overview} (b).